Major Work Activity B – Performs fabrication

 braking lines and diagrams are marked according to allowances |

-- material includes: plastic, polyvinyl chloride (PVC)-coated, stainless steel, copper, brass, black iron, aluminum, composites
+- material: plastic, PVC-coated, stainless steel, copper, brass, mild steel, aluminum, composites

-- considerations include: expansion, contraction, seam allowances, bend allowances
+- factors: expansion, contraction, seam allowances, bend allowances

 Knowledge